@graphql-ts/schema

 was used instead of

-interfaces aren't defining implementation of fields which means that
+aren't defining implementation of fields which means that fields on an

 Even though interfaces don't contain field implementations, you may still